isabella232/mslearn-live-azure-fundamentals/README.md

 If you're unfamiliar with Angular, you can find information how to deploy and run the client app by inspecting the [documentation](https://angular.io/start/start-deployment#building-locally).

-With all the tooling installed you can use the following command to test the client app locally and start serving the wesbite:
+With all the tooling installed you can use the following command to test the client app locally and start serving the website:

 `ng serve`